-intra-oral soft-tissue surgery, removal of fibroma, leukoplakia, and also selected dermatology and plastic surgery indications (skin resurfacing, skin tags).
+LightWalker[®] presets for 40 different applications, such as intra-oral soft-tissue surgery, removal of fibroma, leukoplakia, and also selected dermatology and plastic surgery indications (skin resurfacing, skin tags).
 "More and more dentists around the world are nowadays deciding to offer simple dermatological services, and LightWalker provides this capability," dr. Marincek said.
 It is obvious that laser dentistry is gentler, so procedures are quicker and simpler, and there is often no need for anesthetic.
-LightWalker lasers have one of the most comprehensive lists of clinical applications of any dental laser in the world.
-With the availability of both tipped and tipless handpieces, easy-to-follow treatment protocols, and touch-of-a-button treatment settings, practitioners are able to perform every dental treatment with greater confidence and success, bringing in extra practice income along the way.
-The specially designed handpieces allow for easy access to hard-to-reach places and prevent cross contamination.
+LightWalker has one of the most comprehensive lists of clinical applications of any dental laser in the world.
+With the availability of both tipped and tipless handpieces, easy-to-follow treatment protocols, and touch-of-a-button treatment settings, practitioners are able to perform every dental treatment with greater con-

 Fotona was founded in 1964, only four years after the invention of the very first laser.
-Today Fotona is one of the most experienced developers of hightechnology laser systems, recognized as a world leader in the design, manufacture, and support of advanced solid-state laser systems for medicine (aesthetics, surgery, gynecology), dentistry, industry and defense.
-Fotona is a manufacturer of medical lasers that is fully committed to in-house production and stringent testing of all components.
-This long-term dedication to perfection ensures that Fotona will keep fulfilling its mission to engineer the highest performance, best made laser systems in the world.
+Today Fotona is one of the most experienced developers of hightechnology laser systems, recognized as a world leader in the design, manufacture, and support of advanced laser systems for dentistry, dermatology, surgery, gynecology and other areas of medicine.
+Fotona is a company committed to designing, manufacturing and delivering the highest performance, best made laser systems in the world.
+Stringent testing of all components and in-house production of its medical and dental laser systems ensures that the company's products are of the highest quality, reliability and durability.